Detailed Guide forSurgical Technologists in San Diego County

 In California, the number of Surgical Technologists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Surgical Technologists are expected to increase by 25.5 percent, or 2,400 jobs between 2012 and 2022.
+Jobs for Surgical Technologists are expected to increase by 16.1 percent, or 1,500 jobs between 2014 and 2024.

 In San Diego County, the number of Surgical Technologists is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Surgical Technologists are expected to increase by 17.1 percent, or 130 jobs between 2012 and 2022.